oroinc/documentation/commerce/user_guide/taxes/configuration/tax_calculation.rst

 - Configure how OroCommerce selects the core jurisdiction for which tax rules should be applied in a purchase order tax calculation.
 Tax jurisdiction may be defined by either shipping origin, billing address or shipping destination.

 - Set up any tax jurisdiction exceptions - countries and states where tax jurisdiction selection deviates from the core rule.
-For example, when the main tax jurisdiction is at the sale shipping destination, the exception may be for some countries and states to use shiping origin instead.
+For example, when the main tax jurisdiction is at the sale shipping destination, the exception may be for some countries and states to use shipping origin instead.

 - Determine whether the tax is included in the product price.
 When this option is enabled, the product price displayed in the purchase order will increase by the value of tax for this product item. **Note**: This may complicate the tax returns and deduction for your customers who are businesses.